-Master of Arts in Carnatic Music (30 credit units, SOC Code 27-2042).
+Master of Arts in Hindustani Music (30 credit units, SOC Code 27-2042).
 This program does not require internship or externship.

 Master of Arts in Kuchipudi Dance (30 credit units, SOC Code 27-2031).
+This program does not require internship or externship.

+Master of Arts in Telugu (30 credit units, SOC Code 27-3043).
 This program does not require internship or externship.
 Diploma in Carnatic Music (15 credit units, SOC Code 27-2042).
 This program does not require internship or externship.
 Diploma in Kuchipudi Dance (15 credit units, SOC Code 27-2031).
 This program does not require internship or externship.
 Diploma in Bharatanatyam Dance (15 credit units, SOC Code 27-2031).
 This program does not require internship or externship.